Building a Managed Render Farm with AWS Deadline Cloud - Migrating VFX Rendering to the Cloud

 Worker Fleets and Storage Design

 Deadline Cloud worker fleets come in two types: service-managed fleets and customer-managed fleets.
 With service-managed fleets, EC2 instances are automatically provisioned based on job requirements and terminated after rendering completes.
-You can specify GPU instances (G5, G6) for GPU rendering.
+You can specify GPU instances (G5, G6) for GPU rendering and CPU instances (C6i, C7i) for CPU rendering.
+Customer-managed fleets allow pre-installing specific software licenses and plugins using custom AMIs.
 For transferring large scene data and textures, use S3 as job attachment storage, with workers automatically downloading at job start.
 Mounting FSx for Lustre provides high-throughput shared file system access from multiple workers, enabling efficient referencing of common assets across frames.
 For detailed information about Deadline Cloud, you can also check related books on Amazon.

 Deadline Cloud Cost Management